Quick answer

 -

 Allow to Cool or Warm: If the battery feels hot, allow it to cool for at least 30 minutes before attempting to charge again.
-Conversely, if it’s cold, let it warm up to room temperature.
+Conversely, if it's cold, let it warm up until it's above Greenworks' 43°F minimum.

 -

-Test with Another Battery: If possible, test the charger with another compatible Greenworks battery.
+Test with Another Battery: If possible, test the charger with another compatible Greenworks battery on the same voltage platform.
 This will help determine if the issue lies with the battery or the charger.

 If the battery still fails to charge after these steps, it may be time to consider replacement or professional service.